 For investors with zero strategies, fluctuations in the market (such as the recent de-pegging of Terra and Tether or the freezing Bitcoin exchanges) can lead to a collective sense of panic, with investors trading off their coins before the market dips so low that they lose out on profit.
-This then leads to a paradoxical dip in the price of the influenced coins themselves.
+Then it leads to a paradoxical dip in the influenced coins’ price themselves.
 The more investors panic-sell, the further the coin falls.

-For investors with a strategy, however, crypto fluctuations are not met with the same kind of panic.
-A crypto trading strategy is a method used to foresee and plan your crypto future.
-Typically, they are an organised layout of the coins to trade, the times to trade them, when to exit, when to stay firm, and the amount of capital an investor should risk on each transaction.
+Crypto fluctuations do not cause any panic for investors with a strategy.
+Crypto trading strategies are methods to foresee and plan your crypto future.
+Typically, they are an organized layout of the coins to trade, the times to trade them, when to exit, when to stay firm, and the amount of capital an investor should risk on each transaction.

-This allows the trader to identify the market conditions and prices of various cryptocurrencies, with the correct strategy in place to achieve the most profitable return when trading the coins that they own.
+That allows the trader to identify the market conditions and prices of various cryptocurrencies with the correct strategy in place to achieve the most profitable return when trading the coins they own.

-Trading strategies are an important part of the crypto market, as the advantages of a clear head can vastly outweigh the disadvantages which come with chance-buying or trading off coins based on public opinion.
+Trading strategies are a crucial part of the crypto market, as the advantages of a clear head can vastly outweigh the disadvantages.
+The second one comes with chance-buying or trading off coins based on public opinion.

 Take, for instance, the crypto whale MicroStrategy’s reaction to the recent freezing of certain Bitcoin withdrawals.
-While this resulted in a number of selloffs and layoffs, CEO Michael Saylor has instead accumulated more Bitcoin, stating that the next ten years undoubtedly show a brighter horizon on the cryptocurrency landscape.
+While this resulted in several selloffs and layoffs, CEO Michael Saylor has instead accumulated more Bitcoin, stating that the next ten years undoubtedly show a brighter horizon on the cryptocurrency landscape.

-This clear head and calm reaction is a direct result of a clear crypto trading strategy, and although whales will have obviously invested in strategies to keep their organisations afloat, it does not mean that the same venture cannot be undertaken by any investor.
+This clear head and calm reaction is a direct result of a clear crypto trading strategies.
+Although whales have invested in strategies to keep their organizations afloat, it does not mean that the same venture cannot be undertaken by any investor.
 On the contrary, creating and holding on to a strategy can lower the risk of small returns and widen the doorway to a positive and lucrative future in the crypto market for anyone.

-So what crypto strategies are out there and which one is right for you?
-Below is a guide to the strongest strategies and how they could turn you into the organised, established and clear-headed trader that you want to be.
+So what crypto strategies are out there, and which is proper for you?
+Below is a guide to the most powerful strategies and how they could turn you into the organized, established, and clear-headed trader you want to be.

-Scalping is one of the most popular cryptocurrency trading techniques, especially for those who are looking for quick and efficient returns on their purchased coins.
-While various investors might look at the long-term investment opportunities, scalping takes advantage of frequent price movements that take place over a much shorter period.
+Scalping is one of the most popular crypto trading strategies, especially for those looking for quick and efficient returns on their purchased coins.
+While various investors might look at long-term investment opportunities, scalping takes advantage of frequent price movements that take place over a much shorter period.